platformengineerid/aiven-devportal/docs/platform/concepts.rst

 * :doc:`Availability zones </docs/platform/concepts/availability-zones>`.

   Find out what availability zones are and how they can be used to improve data security and availability.

+* :doc:`Backup to another region </docs/platform/concepts/backup-to-another-region>`.

+  Discover the backup to another region (BTAR) feature, which you can enable on your Aiven services.
+Check out what BTAR allows and how you can benefit from its capabilities.

 ..
 We would like to use a :doc: role for this, but at 2022-08, vale will spell-check the URL if we do so, and complain about 'timeseries'